What is a WiFi Booster and How Does it Improve Signal?

 • Price: Mesh networks are made up of extremely smart technology and tend to cover larger areas.
 For that reason, they are a lot more expensive than WiFi boosters.
 Some of the best WiFi boosters range from $50-$80, while mesh network kits range from $200-$500+.

-• Number of Wireless Bands: WiFi boosters utilize one or two bands to transfer data.
+• The Number of Wireless Bands: WiFi boosters utilize one or two bands to transfer data.
 Mesh networks take it one step further; many mesh devices are tri-band.
 They transmit one 2.4GHz signal and two 5GHz signals.
-One band is used to communicate with the router while the other two are used to communicate with more devices at the same time.
+One band is used to communicate with the router, while the other two are used to communicate with more devices at the same time.
 In other words, tri-band devices have double the bandwidth on the 5GHz band.
 As a result, throughput increases, speeds improve, and congestion decreases.

+To learn more about boosters, repeaters, and extenders, give us a call today.
 Signal Boosters is a leading provider of cell phone signal boosters for homes, vehicles, and commercial buildings.
 We specialize in consumer-friendly kits as well as customized RF systems for cellular, public safety two-way radio, DAS, and WiFi.

 Table of Contents